-We therefore aim to be transparent about the ‘way we do it here’, to help you make the right match, (see also Making the Match for how we help in this process).
+We therefore aim to be transparent and direct about the ‘way we do it here’, to help you make the right match, (see Making the Match for how we help in this process).

 In ‘non-sales’ parental terms, there are some key differentiating factors.

 We believe this approach to volunteering offers the maximum personal development opportunity to a young volunteer.
 Your son or daughter will develop a new sense of independence and a cultural awareness.

 They will develop new capabilities, added maturity, risk awareness, resilience and have an improved appreciation of how privileged they are in comparison to their host communities.

 They will also pick up new skills, possibly developing a new language, while improving their communication, teamwork and leadership skills, and of course the confidence to go on a bold adventure.